Recycled glaze

 The ceramics industry consumes a large amount of different raw materials and yet is less in the spotlight than other sectors, such as the construction or automotive industries.
 In fact, all three need the same resources, for example cobalt, iron, copper, quartz sand, limestone and much more.

 A brief insight into the destructive extent of mines can be found here︎︎︎.
 These “strategic raw materials” are being fought over ever more fiercely, as it has become clear how dependent entire countries are on them.
-The switch to sustainable solar energy, for example, will greatly increase the demand for copper, a resource that simply produces greenish to turquoise colors in a glaze and is then forever fused with other things.
+The switch to sustainable solar energy, for example, will greatly increase the demand for copper, a resource that simply produces greenish to turquoise colors in a glaze and is then forever fused with other ingredients.
 On the one hand, this raises the question of what is more important, and on the other, it shows how everything is connected.

-The main ingredient in this recycled glaze is the sawdust from the Dichtl company in Southern Germany (62%), only 60km from the studio.
+The main ingredient in this “recycled glaze” is the sawdust from the Dichtl company in Southern Germany (62%), only 60km from the studio.
 We also use dust from Barbany Artesans in Barcelona when there is a shortage, as the winter in southern Germany is too cold for stone work.
 A wonderful side effect of this collaboration is that we are using the dust from the figures that adorn the Sagrada Familia.

-It is more urgent than ever that all sectors work together to create local material cycles.
+It is more urgent than ever that all sectors work together

-This project aims to set a good example and encourage others to follow the same direction.
+and encourage others to follow the same direction.

-Ceramic object by Elena KrafftThis project aims to set a good example and encourage others to follow the same direction.
+Ceramic object by Elena Krafftto create local material cycles.
+This project aims to set a good example

-The main ingredient in this recycled glaze is the sawdust from the Dichtl company in Southern Germany (62%), only 60km from the studio.
+The main ingredient in this “recycled glaze” is the sawdust from the Dichtl company in Southern Germany (62%), only 60km from the studio.
 We also use dust from Barbany Artesans in Barcelona when there is a shortage, as the winter in southern Germany is too cold for stone work.
 A wonderful side effect of this collaboration is that we are using the dust from the figures that adorn the Sagrada Familia.

 Another advantage is that the water required for processing is already pressed out of the stone dust in the production facilities.
 Originally to comply with landfill regulations.
 But as luck would have it, the dust is thus perfectly prepared for us and enables us to produce very quickly and with low energy consumption in just a few steps.